Alevsk/rbac-scope/SECURITY.md

 ## Reporting a Vulnerability

-The RBAC-Ops team takes security vulnerabilities seriously.
+The RBAC-Scope team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### Please follow these steps